lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+# 2023, Day 10, phase one

+I am very certain that there is a better way to do this.
+However, I am content with this, as it does follow and "optimizes" for not following a single line and then dividing the steps in half.

 ## 2023, Day 9, phase two

 Well... that was easy.
 I don't think my initial thought would have had a problem here, but